han4wluc/han4wluc.com/src/blog/2024/03-book-review-philosophy-of-software-design.md

 <img src="/public/2024/03/a-philosophy-of-software-design-cover.jpeg"></img>

-I discovered this book from a [Tweet from Antirez's](https://twitter.com/antirez/status/1727706640147738998).
+I discovered this book from a [Tweet from Antirez's (author of Redis)](https://twitter.com/antirez/status/1727706640147738998).
-This is not to be taken lightly as Redis was sometimes regarded as some of the best codebases available in public.
+This is not to be taken lightly as Redis is regarded as some of the best codebases available out there.

 I recommend this book to software engineers who care about the quality of the code and strive to design better software.